joaompinto/claudine/README.md

     tools=[search_web]
 )

-# Process a prompt that might use tools
+# Query Claude with a prompt that might use tools
-response = agent.process_prompt("What's the weather in London?") print(response)
+response = agent.query("What's the weather in London?") print(response)
 ```